If you're just joining us, if a welfare recipient, just getting out of bed and on your way to the emergency room, it's great to have you with us too.

 And I don't want to blow it.

-I I'll go off a diet.
+I'll go off a diet.

 I got a plan.

-I've got a big wing ding coming up on the middle of April.
+I've got a big wingding coming up on the middle of April.

 I don't care if it's window cleaner, isopropyl, or wine.

-You you can't do it because the alcohol gets metabolized straight sugar, which triggers insulin, and insulin is the beginning of the fat storage process.
+You can't do it because the alcohol gets metabolized straight sugar, which triggers insulin, and insulin is the beginning of the fat storage process.

-So any diet, you want to eat as little sugar as possible.
+So, any diet, you want to eat as little sugar as possible.

 And alcohol just blows that.

-And uh, you're saying, well, I've seen some people who do nothing but drinking their skinny as a rail, and they're probably not eating much.
+And you're saying, well, I've seen some people who do nothing but drink and they're skinny as a rail.

-I've seen those people too, but I've seen a lot of people drink a lot and are nothing but you know, the Michelin tire man.
+I've seen a lot of people drink a lot and they're nothing but the Michelin tire man.

-You know, some people just puff everybody's different.
+You know, some people just puff some.

-And you have to learn your own metabolism and yourself and what's bad and what what you can get away with, what you can't.
+And you have to learn your own metabolism and yourself and what's bad and what you can get away with, what you can't.

-Like everybody Well, you say you're eating a thousand to fourteen hundred calories.
+Well, you say you're eating 1,000 to 1,400 calories.

 Well, what do you do?